gradkell/pkiccu/BUILDING.md

 _The build script runs **[pyinstaller](https://www.pyinstaller.org/)** to create executable files.
 Then it packages up the required files in ZIPs.
-To build binary releases for multiple platforms, you must run build PKICCU on each platform.
+To build binary releases for multiple platforms, you must build PKICCU on each platform.
 This is just the way pyinstaller works._

 If there are errors, you'll just have to work with it and figure it out.
 Any errors would probably come from pyinstaller and you'd have to research those errors on your own.
 The rest of build.py just makes the release distribution zip files.
 If you think there is a PKICCU bug, please let us know.

 #### Examine the Distribution Directory

-The build script makes distribution directory named "dist" containing two ZIP
+The build script makes a distribution directory named "dist" containing two ZIP
 files:

 - **pkiccu\_&lt;version&gt;\_src.zip**: the source distribution